EncycloFusion/encyclofusion.github.io/site/about.md

 **Thank you to all ClickWiki contributors in the past!**

 Here's everyone who helped ClickWiki prior to the **May 2018 update**, these clickers contributed pages, graphics or typos.
+EncycloFusion as we have it now would not have been possible without them.

 * **Wiki Warriors**
   * [Lh37](https://community.clickteam.com/members/10723-lh37)